-For ease of installation, the anti-tip bracket is pre-installed in the top mount position.
+For ease of installation the anti-tip brackets are pre-installed in the top mount position.

-- 1. Completely slide the unit into its position in the cabinet.
+- Completely slide the unit into its position in the opening.
 Be certain unit height is properly adjusted.
 (See GENERAL INSTALLATION). - 2.
-Open door completely.
-Make certain door clears surrounding cabinetry. - 3.
-Using a 3/32" (2.50 mm) drill bit, drill 3 pilot holes 5/8" (16 mm) deep into bottom of counter top.
-Use the anti-tip bracket as a template. - 4.
-Install 3 #8x5/8" screws into the plate using a #2 Phillips head screwdriver.
+Open both doors completely.
+Make certain doors clear surrounding cabinetry. - Using a 3/32" (2.50 mm) drill bit, drill 6 pilot holes (3 for each bracket) 5/8" (16 mm) deep into bottom of countertop.
+Use the anti-tip brackets as a template. - 4.
+Install 6 #8x5/8" screws into the plate using a #2 Phillips head screwdriver.